isomerpages/moe-jurongsec/_our-experiences/Academic Programmes/Mathematics.md

 As part of our quest to link mathematics to real world problems, we have integrated a mathematical modelling enrichment module in our sec 2E curriculum.
-Our sec 2 students will be tasked a with real world problem, usually in the form of experiments, to formulate simple mathematical model that will best mirror relationships between variables in the experiment.
+Our sec 2 students will be tasked a with real-world problem, usually in the form of experiments, to formulate simple mathematical model that will best mirror relationships between variables in the experiment.